rstyczynski/ansible-tricks/BACKLOG.md

 2. controller playbook exit after invoke of the task
 3. controller playbook return with host and job_id to check result. finish cleanly when task is done
 4. managed host crashed and lost the process. controller handles it.

+### GHC-14.
+Access ara records from remote host

+Operator uses `curl` to get data from Ara database.
+Cooperate with developments from GHC-13 to trace playbook run via `curl`.
+Operator knows identifier used to run the play.
+Keep all in ./ara directory